spacetelescope/romancal/docs/roman/ramp_fitting/description.rst

 Segments are determined using the 3-D GROUPDQ array of the input data set, under the assumption that the jump step will have already flagged CR's.
 Segments are terminated where saturation flags are found.
-Pixels are processed simultaneously in blocks using the array-based functionality of numpy.
+Pixels are processed simultaneously in blocks.
 The size of the block depends on the image size and the number of resultants.

 The ramp fitting step is also where the :ref:`reference pixels <refpix>` are trimmed, resulting in a smaller array being passed to the subsequent steps.